The Pros and Cons of UNC

 The Cons of UNC…

-#2: Over-Crowding: UNC has a lot of students packed into a relatively small area, which gives the campus an energetic buzz but also an over-crowded feel.
+#2: Over-Crowding: UNC has a lot of students packed into a relatively small area, which gives the campus an energetic buzz but also a crowded feel.
 That means that housing is a big problem, and students are only guaranteed campus housing for freshman year.
-It’s also impossible to find parking, a lot of your classes will be very large, and it may be hard to register for the classes you want.
-So you’ll just have to learn to navigate the size.
+It’s also nearly impossible to find campus parking, a lot of your classes will be very large, and it may be hard to register for the classes you want.
+So you’ll just have to learn to navigate the enormous size of the university.

 #3: Lack of Diversity — Like many public universities that have a mandate to prioritize in-state applicants, UNC can seem a bit homogeneous.
 It’s worth knowing that UNC is 54% white, 60% female, 85% of students come from the state of North Carolina, and only 5% of students are international.
 Nevertheless, from a socioeconomic standpoint, the school seems to attract a wide array of students from all different types of backgrounds.